UEFA Euro 2008 Group A

-The final round of matches saw the Portuguese name an under-strength team for their match against Switzerland, their progression already assured.
+The final round of matches saw the Portuguese name an under-strength team for their match against Switzerland, their progression already assured as group winners.
 Their opponents, however, fielded a strong side and won the match 2–0, securing their first win in a European Championship.
 Meanwhile, with a place in the quarter-finals to play for, Turkey and the Czech Republic each had to win to qualify.
 The Czechs went into half time 1–0 up, and doubled their lead soon after half-time.
 Arda Turan brought the Turks back into the game in the 75th minute, before Petr Čech made an uncharacteristic error, dropping the ball at the feet of Nihat Kahveci, who was left with a simple finish.
 Boosted by the equaliser, Turkey went for the win, and two minutes later, Nihat curled the ball past Čech from 20 yards.
 Then, with just moments left to play, the Turkish goalkeeper Volkan Demirel pushed over the big Czech striker Jan Koller, resulting in a red card for the Turk.
-With no substitutions left, Turkey had to put Tuncay in goal, but still managed to secure their place in the quarter-finals.
+With no substitutions left, Turkey had to put Tuncay Şanlı in goal, but still managed to secure their place in the quarter-finals.
 Tempers continued to boil over, as Milan Baroš was booked, despite having been on the bench for the whole game.